quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 A producer is a component that creates **messages** representing **events** and sends them to a **topic**.

-A producer is not concerned with what happens to the data once it’s sent it.
+A producer is not concerned with what happens to the data once it's sent it.
-In the **decoupled** producer-**consumer** model, a producer’s responsibility ends when it releases data to the consumer.
+In the **decoupled** producer-**consumer** model, a producer's responsibility ends when it releases data to the consumer.

 ### Python